Last updated on June 6th, 2021

-MoneyOwl’s services are rather diversified.
-As such, they do not need to rely solely on their investment services for revenue.
+As MoneyOwl’s services are rather diversified, they do not need to rely solely on their investment services for revenue.

 I’ve combined these 2 together as both of them have relatively lower risks.

-These banks and brokers are already well-established.
-As such, robo-advisory services are just one of the many services these companies provide.
+Since these banks and brokers are already well-established, the robo-advisory services are just one of the many services these companies provide.

 - They usually charge higher fees